Our Board x2

 Kent Bubbs Jr

 Kent Bubbs Jr. is currently the board chair of Universal Outreach Foundation and is based in Liberia, West Africa.
 Kent has been working with UOF since 2008 and focuses his attention on program development.
 His dedication to the concept of equality in the world is his motivation for creating programs that are accountable, transparent, efficient and effective.
-Kent has 14 years experience in development work and holds certificates from the University of British Columbia in International Development and Project Management.
+Kent has 14 years of experience in development work and holds certificates from the University of British Columbia in International Development and Project Management.

 Sam has worked in the Democratic Republic of Congo with HEAL Africa and with Lt.
 Gen Roméo Dallaire at the Roméo Dallaire Child Soldiers Initiative as a researcher and facilitator.
 Sam has been part of the Universal Outreach Foundation family since 2013 when he came to Liberia and volunteered.
 Sam earned his BA in International Development Studies and History from Dalhousie University and an MBA in Sustainable Business Practices from the University of Oregon.

 Anne first went to West Africa as a volunteer in 1980 and ended up working there for 40 years.
 She is an international development professional with particular experience in community-based natural resource management.
 She has been working in Liberia since 2014 on the conservation of the Gola Forest where she sees first hand the impact of Universal Outreach.
+Anne currently resides in White Rock and continues to support development projects in Liberia, West Africa.

 Andy Szocs founded the successful company Norpac Controls which he transitioned to its employees in 2000.
 Now retired, Andy is an active philanthropist who has transferred his skills in sales, marketing to help a multitude of charities expand their impact.
 Andy resides in Whistler and has 2 sons and 5 grandchildren.
 Andy was born in Flin Flon Saskatchewan and studied engineering at the University of Saskatchewan.
 Andy is pleased to have Universal Outreach as one of the charities he advises.